Syntax Document

 }

-The #local tag is used to mark the visibility of a function, indicating that the function is only visible within the current module:
+#local tag is used to mark function visibility, indicating that the function is only visible within current module:

 #local